 - any sign or symptom of acute, unresolved localized infection on or around the device insertion site (e.g., cellulitis or abscess); or suspected or confirmed CNS infection (e.g., cloudy CSF or positive CSF gram stain, or meningitis)

 - any acute intraventricular access device-related complications (e.g., leakage, extravasation of fluid, or device failure)

 Brineura must only be administered via the intraventricular route using aseptic technique to reduce the risk of infection.
 Administer Brineura and the Intraventricular Electrolytes using the provided Administration Kit for use with Brineura components.
 Prior to each infusion, inspect the scalp for signs of intraventricular access device leakage or failure and for potential infection.
 Prior to each infusion of Brineura and when clinically indicated, send cerebrospinal fluid (CSF) samples for testing of cell count and culture.

 Brineura has not been studied in pregnancy or lactation.

 Safety and effectiveness in pediatric patients below 3 years of age have not been established.

-Seizures were reported in 12 patients and included atonic, generalized tonic-clonic, focal, and absence.
+Seizures were reported in 12 of 24 patients and included atonic, generalized tonic-clonic, focal, and absence.
 Seizures were managed with standard anticonvulsive therapies and did not result in discontinuation of Brineura treatment.

 To report SUSPECTED ADVERSE REACTIONS, contact BioMarin Pharmaceutical Inc. at 1-866-906-6100, or FDA at 1-800-FDA-1088, or go to www.fda.gov/medwatch.